-The AFRINO Sheep Breeders' Society was established on the 5 February 1980, at a meeting held on the Carnarvon Experimental Station.
-At this meeting the standards for the AFRINO sheep breed were drawn up.
+The AFRINO Sheep Breeders' Society was established on the 5th of February 1980, at a meeting held on the Carnarvon Experimental Station.
+At the meeting the standards for the AFRINO sheep breed were drawn up.

 The Society also runs the "Veldram" project from which the benchmark for the AFRINO sheep breed is set.